 Sometimes, these paddles also include a layer of injected foam to provide more cushion.
 While this is a benefit for beginners, it can make the paddle less responsive and slower, especially as the foam deteriorates over time.

 Pickleball is a relatively low-contact game, but when you miss a shot or need to smash low balls, the paddle needs to produce a powerful, aggressive (but controlled) stroke.
+You might always have question about what pickleball paddles do the pros use.

 Frequently Asked Questions (FAQ)